Climbing with kids

 Climbing Top Rope

 We recommend you to climb with kids on our top rope walls.
 The risk for accidents are considerably lower while climbing top rope, compared to bouldering.
-If you don’t have a green card you can always book a one-time course and get help from one of our instructors.
+If you don’t have a green card it will be possible to book a one-time course and get help from one of our instructors.
 The instructor will belay your child and is responsible for their safety.
-Please give us a call at: 08 730 00 93 to find out more.

 12 year or older

 You need to be at least 12 year or older to boulder on your own.

 Do not climb bellow each other.

 To ”spot” someone is a climbing term that means that you take an active part, in this case as the adult.
 Your job is to make sure that the climber has a clean area to fall on and that he or she lands on their feet.